syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-markdown.md

     {
         //Hook the event to customize the image. document.SaveOptions.ImageNodeVisited += SaveImage;
-        //Save a Markdown file to MemoryStream.
+        //Save a Markdown file to the MemoryStream.
         MemoryStream stream = new MemoryStream();
         await document.SaveAsync(stream, FormatType.Markdown);
         //Save the stream as a Markdown file in the local machine.
         Save(stream, "WordtoMd.md");
     }
-//Please refer the below link to save Markdown file in UWP platform
+//Please refer to the following link to save the Markdown file in the UWP platform.
 //https://help.syncfusion.com/file-formats/docio/create-word-document-in-uwp#save-word-document-in-uwp
 }
 static void SaveImage(object sender, ImageNodeVisitedEventArgs args)
         {
             string imagepath = @"D:\Temp\Image1.png";
-            //Save the image stream as file.
-            using (FileStream fileStreamOutput = File.Create(imagepath))
+            //Save the image stream as a file. using (FileStream fileStreamOutput = File.Create(imagepath))
                 args.ImageStream.CopyTo(fileStreamOutput);
-            //Set the uri to be used for image in output markdown. args.Uri = imagepath;
+            //Set the URI to be used for the image in the output markdown. args.Uri = imagepath;
         }
 {% endhighlight %}